Skip to Main Content

 The goal of a risk-based approach is to cure the disease while lowering the risk of side effects due to treatments.

 For patients who are predicted to have good outcomes, lower-intensity therapy can reduce long-term problems from radiation and chemotherapy.
-For high-risk patients, more intensive therapy can improve chance of survival.
+For high-risk patients, more intensive therapy can improve the chance of survival.

 Patients may be offered treatment within a clinical trial.